 Liquidate Preference.
-In the event of any voluntary or involuntary liquidation, dissolution or winding-up of the Company, holders of Series A Preferred Stock are entitled to be paid out of the Company's assets available for distributions to its stockholders, before any payment shall be made to the holders of any junior securities, such as the Common

-Stock, an amount in cash equal to the Preference Amount (plus the pro rata portion of the next dividend, if any), for each share of Series A Preferred Stock.
+In the event of any voluntary or involuntary liquidation, dissolution or winding-up of the Company, holders of Series A Preferred Stock are entitled to be paid out of the Company's assets available for distributions to its stockholders, before any payment shall be made to the holders of any junior securities, such as the Common Stock, an amount in cash equal to the Preference Amount (plus the pro rata portion of the next dividend, if any), for each share of Series A Preferred Stock.
 In connection with a Change of Control Transaction (as defined in the Certificate of Designation), either the Company or holders of Series A Preferred Stock holding no less than a majority of the then-issued and outstanding shares of Series A Preferred Stock may elect to treat such Change of Control Transaction as a liquidation and to receive the cash or the value of the property, rights or securities paid or distributed to holders of Series A Preferred Stock in such Change of Control Transaction.
-Generally, a Change of Control Transaction means the occurrence of any of: (i) the acquisition by a person or group through a purchase, merger or other acquisition transaction or series or related transactions, in which such transaction or transactions are with the Company or approved by the Board, entitling that person or group to exercise more than a majority of the total voting power of all shares of the Company effect to such transaction, the Company's stockholders immediately before such transaction own less than a majority of the Company's aggregate voting power the successor entity of such transaction own less than a majority of the Company's assets and the Company's stockholders immediately before such transaction, (iii) a sale, lease or transfer of all or substantially all of the Company's assets and the Company's stockholders immediately before such transaction own less than a majority of the company's assets and the Company's stockholders immediately before such transaction own less than a majority of the company's assets and the Company's stockholders immediately before such transaction own less than a majority of the company's assets and the Company's stockholders immediately before such transaction own less than a majority of the company's assets and the Company's stockholders immediately before such transaction own less than a majority of the compa
+Generally, a Change of Control Transaction means the occurrence of any of: (i) the acquisition by a person or group through a purchase, merger or other acquisition transaction or series or related transactions, in which such transaction or transactions are with the Company or approved by the Board, entitling that person or group to exercise more than a majority of the total voting power of all shares of the Company entitled to vote generally in the election of directors (including all securities such person has the right to acquire), (ii) a merger or consolidation involving the Company and, after giving effect to such transaction, the Company's stockholders immediately before such transaction own less than a majority of the Company's aggregate voting power the successor entity of such transaction immediately after such transaction own less than a majority of the aggregate voting power of the acquiring entity immediately after such transaction, or (iv) the Common Stock ceases to be listed on a Trading Market (as define